 Why We Care

 The ocean region off the coast of Washington state is vital to our nation’s fisheries, commerce, security, and culture.
 To plan for new ocean activities in this region (such as harnessing wave energy to make electricity) and to reduce conflicts among existing uses (such as groundfishing and essential fish habitat protection), the state of Washington is undertaking marine spatial planning—a process that coordinates decisions about how marine resources and space are used.
 Our work will help coastal resource managers find and use the best available data to evaluate and balance the needs of a growing list of often competing ocean uses, while protecting natural and cultural resources.
 By effectively planning ocean uses, coastal managers will reduce conflicts among users, encourage offshore investments, facilitate compatible uses, and preserve critical ecosystem services to meet economic, environmental, security, and social objectives.

 What We Did and the Benefits of Our Work

-The assessment of seafloor data entailed preparing a blueprint to prioritize seafloor mapping.
-The blueprint includes:
+We assessed seafloor data with the objective of preparing a blueprint to prioritize seafloor mapping.
+The blueprint included:

 Developing a transparent process to analyze priorities;

 Determining where and how mapping data could be gathered, given the range of needs and available resources.

 Creating an online geospatial data viewer of existing seafloor mapping information to allow planners to visualize data by thematic categories and allow users to easily evaluate the extent, type, and quality of existing data sources.